 SaaS review sites are platforms that allow customers to read and write reviews of each SaaS software.
 Most potential customers go on these sites to decide what product is best for their business.

 When your product gets excellent reviews on SaaS, you may attract major decision-makers willing to spend 31 percent more on your business.

 Increase your net promoter score (NPS) to promote your product on these sites.
 NPS is a survey that measures customer satisfaction and loyalty based on a 0-10 scale.
 For SaaS, a good NPS score is anything above 40.

 Aside from being a valuable feedback tool, the NPS metric gives you an insight into the amount of “promoters” that may be willing to leave an online review for your business.
 It also helps you identify dissatisfied users and the specific problems that could make them churn.

 Quality reviews from existing customers create a positive impression on potential clients, thereby growing your business.
 Here’s a Trello user review on G2:

 Keep in mind that reviews on sites like these are unpaid.
 Hence users can give honest ratings about the product.

 You can promote your SaaS products on G2, Capterra, GetApp, Software Advice, SaaSGenius, etc., to get more exposure, social proof, and authority.

 A free trial is one of the best ways to let potential customers learn about the benefits of your products.
-You can increase your prospects’ sign-up rates with free trials and convert them into paid users.
+The tactic works best towards the end of the customer journey when prospects are just about to make a purchase.
+You can increase your prospects’ sign-up rates with free trials and convert them into paid users with a free trial.

 For instance, Moz’s free trial gives the user 30-day free access: